kontent-ai/kontent-ai.github.io/docs/New-product-feature.md

     * [Kontent.ai specific guidelines for repositories](./Guidelines-for-SDK-developers.md) applies
     * If there are any other repo-specific requirements - they are described in the repo's README.
 *  Automated tests have been added
-    * Sufficient state is that happy path is covered.
+    * Sufficient state is that the happy path is covered.
         * Ideal state is to have the code fully covered (happy and unhappy path).
     * We do not test implementation of the REST API itself, it is possible to use Mocked server responses.
     * Repositories might contain tests for [Documentation code samples](https://github.com/Kontent-ai-Learn/kontent-ai-learn-code-samples)